Emily3403/hetzner-server-scouter/ReadMe.md

 - Disks
   - Number of disks
   - Size of each disk (or any disk)
-  - Fast storage (SSD / NVME)
+  - Number of Fast storage devices (SSD / NVME)
-  - Effective RAID size (RAID 0, 1, 5, 6)
+  - Effective RAID size (0, 1, 5, 6)
 - Specials
   - GPU
   - iNIC